If you've blocked our ad, please consider unblocking it.

 A simpler design for the boulders.
 Note that there's only one frame for this design, not two.

-The Ghini looks angrier in the prototype and has two spectral legs instead of a tail.
-This prototype sprite can also be seen in both the Japanese and American manual of the game.
+The Ghini looks angrier and has two spectral legs instead of a tail.
+This sprite can also be seen in the Japanese and American manuals.

 Audio Differences